What Is Parasomnia?

 Nocturnal leg cramps are sudden, uncontrolled muscle contractions during rest.
 They usually happen in your calves.
 The cramping feeling may last from a few seconds to 10 minutes, but the pain may linger.

-Nocturnal leg camps often happen in middle-aged or older people, but anyone can have them.
+Nocturnal leg cramps often happen in middle-aged or older people, but anyone can have them.
 They’re different from restless legs syndrome, which usually doesn’t involve cramping or pain.

 When you have sleep paralysis, you can’t move while falling asleep or while waking up.
 The paralysis can be partial or total.
 Sleep paralysis can run in families, but experts aren’t sure what causes it.